Hartford Investment Management Co. Sells 1,142 Shares of Fastenal (NASDAQ:FAST)

 Fastenal Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 20th.
-Investors of record on Wednesday, December 6th were given a dividend of $0.38 per share.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, December 20th.
+Investors of record on Wednesday, December 6th were paid a $0.38 dividend.
 This is a boost from Fastenal’s previous quarterly dividend of $0.35.
-The ex-dividend date of this dividend was Tuesday, December 5th.
-This represents a $1.52 annualized dividend and a yield of 2.33%.
-Fastenal’s dividend payout ratio is currently 70.35%.
+This represents a $1.52 annualized dividend and a dividend yield of 2.33%.
+The ex-dividend date was Tuesday, December 5th.
+Fastenal’s payout ratio is 70.35%.

 Fastenal Company, together with its subsidiaries, engages in the wholesale distribution of industrial and construction supplies in the United States, Canada, Mexico, and internationally.
 It offers fasteners, and related industrial and construction supplies under the Fastenal name.
 The company's fastener products include threaded fasteners, bolts, nuts, screws, studs, and related washers, which are used in manufactured products and construction projects, as well as in the maintenance and repair of machines.